You have no project, please create one:

 Billing

 You will be billed monthly for the resources you use.
-Pricing for individual resources are available under PRICING.
+Pricing for individual resources is available under PRICING.
 Below is a summary of your usage of resources up until now.

 Public IP: SEK